Violence in literature: Violence in children's literature

 Violence has been a regular element of children's fiction since time immemorial.
 In spite of it being originally used as a didactic component of storytelling, it has been toned down or completely removed from the earliest versions of some classic fairy tales, particularly the Grimm Brothers'.
 In the first versions of the Cinderella story, for instance, the stepsisters make striking attempts at earning the love of the prince by chopping off parts of their feet until they fit in the slipper.
 Still, they get rejected due to their bloodied appearance.

-The censorship of frightful detail in their modern renditions seems nevertheless fruitless as today's juvenile literature retains violence to a certain, if not greater, extent.
-As an example, C. S. Lewis's The Chronicles of Narnia, despite being aimed at the young audience, is centered around narratives of oppression and war.
-Characters are seen being threatened and spied on, and in a specially brutal chapter, the lion Aslan is stripped of his fur and stabbed to death by the villain and her army.
-Recent debates have therefore questioned whether violence is necessary in juvenile literature due to possible harmful effects it might have on children's minds and behavior.

 Perceptions

 Those who oppose the use of violence in children's tales worry it can inspire them to commit similar acts in real life.
 They support this argument with psychologist Albert Bandura's social learning theory, which states that aggression is not a natural, but imitated, behavior.
 According to Bandura, viewing aggressive behavior makes it likely that the viewer will copy it, especially if such behavior is positively reinforced.
 His famous 1961 Bobo Doll experiment successfully illustrates his hypothesis.
 In this study, 24 children were exposed to a model in which an adult violently interacted with the doll by punching it, hitting it with a hammer, and tossing it around.
 When later put in seclusion with the same toy, these children were observed to make similar and more aggressive stances toward it compared to those who had watched a non-violent experimental model.

 Today's fiction typically normalizes, if not glorifies, the punishing and killing of an antagonist.
 A common concern among parents is that their kids may fail to differentiate fantasy from reality and that, realizing that the hero is praised for violently defeating the enemy, would believe this type of conduct to be acceptable or even recommended.